tsung-wei-huang/DtCraft/README.md

 There are myriads of cluster computing frameworks such as Hadoop MapReduce, Apache Spark, Dryad, and Ray.
 We believe each has its reason to exist.
 DtCraft targets at:

 - **Programming model**.
-DtCraft leverages modern C++17 to develop a new programming model for cluster computing.
+DtCraft leverages modern C++17 to offer a new programming model for cluster computing.
 Our model is very general and can implement most distributed computing patterns.

 - **Performance**.
 DtCraft is designed completely from the ground up using advanced software techniques in order to deliver the best performance.